quicwg/base-drafts/draft-ietf-quic-tls.md

 If QUIC requests source address validation, it also provides a new address validation token.
-TLS includes that along with any information it requires in the cookie extension of the TLS HelloRetryRequest message.
+TLS includes that along with any information it requires in the cookie extension of a TLS HelloRetryRequest message.
 In the other cases, the connection either proceeds or terminates with a handshake error.

 The client echoes the cookie extension in a second ClientHello.
-A ClientHello that contains a cookie extension will be always be in response to a HelloRetryRequest.
+A ClientHello that contains a valid cookie extension will be always be in response to a HelloRetryRequest.
 If address validation was requested by QUIC, then this will include an address validation token.
 TLS makes a second address validation request of QUIC, including the value extracted from the cookie extension.
 In